 Does any of this make sense?
 It’s a bit rambly.

-MELINDA: It does make sense, and I guess I’m there with you.
+MJ: It does make sense, and I guess I’m there with you.
 I mean, I can’t help wanting to see them together for the long term, I just don’t know what that really means, or if it’s in the cards.
 I mean, out of all the mess, Kouga does seem to like giving her characters happy romantic endings of some kind.
 And there’s no denying that Ritsuka and Soubi’s relationship feels… well, kinda romantic—for the reader, at least.
 I admit I’ve occasionally wondered if part of the purpose of the cat ears is to constantly reassure us that Ritsuka is still a child, at least in the Loveless universe’s sense of the word.